ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 Browsers are sandboxed runtime environments that place critical constraints for using IPFS:

-- Limits on the type (WebSockets, WebRTC, WebTransport) and number of connections a browser tab can open.
+- Limits on the type (WebSockets, WebRTC, WebTransport) and number of connections a browser tab can open and/or [fail to dial before being blocked or throttled](https://github.com/ipfs/in-web-browsers/issues/211).
 This can hinder content routing DHT traversals and content retrieval connections.
 - If a website is in a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) when served over HTTPS, like most websites today, you are constrained to only opening connections to origins with a CA-signed TLS certificate, something that peers in the IPFS network rarely have.
 As you’ll see, there are two exceptions to this, namely WebTransport and WebRTC, that we’ll look into in the next section.
 - Limits on the resources an inactive browser tab consumes, i.e., when you keep a tab open but it becomes inactive by moving to a different tab.